bdmendes/feup-cosn-web-market/docs/preliminary-report.md

 #### Delivery Service

-Unique endpoint to comunicate with an extern delivery service in order to perform the delivery of the purchased products.
+This service communicates with an external service to orchestrate the delivery process of an order.

 ```json
 {